The Fundamentalist / Modernist Conflict

-In the social gospel movement, Walter Rauschenbusch, who was professor of Church History at Rochester Theological Seminary in the early part of the century, was a chief interpreter and prophet.
-His concept of social sins involved society as awhole (e.g., poverty, child labor, poor working conditions, etc.), and held that these needed to be urgently addressed.
+In the social gospel movement Walter Rauschenbusch, who was professor of Church History at Rochester Theological Seminary in the early part of the century, became a chief interpreter and prophet.
+His concept of social sins involved society as a whole (e.g., poverty, child labor, poor working conditions, etc.), and held that these needed to be urgently addressed.
 To Rauschenbusch and his followers, Christian social activism and advocacy was a compelling Biblical ethic.

 Authority of the Holy Scriptures.”
 It was an address inaugurating the opening of the new Department of Biblical Theology.

 Briggs was a professor of theology at Union, and he attacked “Traditionalism,” later known as Fundamentalism, and espoused an interpretation of the Bible in the light of the “Higher Criticism.”
 The Higher Criticism was a method of investigating facts based on scientific investigation, inductive research, and a relative system of values.